zest/base.resolver/README.md

     > eg. `databaseMongoLocal` will try to resolve to `database-mongoLocal`, `databaseMongo-local`,
     > `database-mongo-local`, `database-mongo.local`, `database.mongoLocal`... and all other combinations possible.
 If
     > there are more than components defined with any of these names, the resolution is unpredictable.
+    FIXME: Lets not do this for array style.
+Think how to denormalize for function style...

 ### Explicit Dependencies